donnavansouza/Reports-App-FastAPI/README.md

 ## How to Run the Application
+### Once you have cloned or downloaded the main branch, you need to also fetch the Municipalities API, that i on another repository.
+You can do this just navigating to the root of the directory ant executing the following commmands:
+- git submodule init
+- git submodule update

+### After that, the Municipalities API should be cloned, and you have all that is needed to run this project.

-- **To run the entire application, make sure you have Docker installed on your machine.
-Then, navigate to the root directory of the project and execute the following commands:**
+### To run the entire application, make sure you have Docker installed on your machine.
+Then, navigate to the root directory of the project and execute the following commands:

 - docker-compose up --build